-On June 4, 1989, Xiao Jie, a journalism student at Renmin University of China, was killed by the hail of Chinese Communist Party (CCP) bullets fired at the students by the Chinese military.
+On June 4, 1989, Xiao Jie, a journalism student at Renmin University of China, was killed by the hail of Chinese Communist Party (CCP) bullets fired at the students by the Chinese military during the Tiananmen Square Massacre.
 Xiao Jie’s parents found a farewell note to them in their son’s belongings left behind at the university.
 Below is an abridged version of the note.

 Dear Mom and Dad,

 Subscribe to our Newsletter!